Studio Sessions Are Now Available in Sherman Oaks, CA!

 Can I bill my massage through my insurance provider?

-- Soon, but not yet.
-Please stay tuned for more information on insurance billing.
+• Yes, depending on your coverage.
 Clinton Kyles, CMT is a registered National Provider Identifier and can be found in the database at: https://npiregistry.cms.hhs.gov/

 What if I feel self-conscious?